 As required by law, a person at each campus must be designated to serve as the campus behavior coordinator.
 The designated person may be the principal of the campus or any other campus administrator selected by the principal.
 The campus behavior coordinator is primarily responsible for maintaining student discipline.
-The district shall post on its website and in the Student Handbook, for each campus, the email address and telephone number of the person serving as campus behavior coordinator.
+The district shall post on its website and in the student handbook the telephone number and email address of the Campus Behavior Coordinator on each campus.

-School rules and the authority of the district to administer discipline apply whenever the interest of the district is involved, on or off school grounds, in conjunction with or independent of classes and school-sponsored activities.
+School rules and the authority of the district to administer discipline apply whenever the interest of the district is involved on or off school grounds in conjunction with or independent of classes and school sponsored activities.